-o improve the regional distribution of the sample, before obtaining the sample that goes to the second rotation and which together with the main sample make up the total sample, the size of this second rotation is distributed proportionally among the autonomous communities.
+To improve the regional distribution of the sample, before obtaining it, the size is distributed proportionally among the autonomous communities.

 4.6 ESTIMATORS AT THE LEGAL UNIT (LU) LEVEL

 The existence of a unique number of Empresa (NUE) has led to modifying the calculation of the elevation factors and the associated estimator.
 His calculation is detailed below.